benlukas42/personalwebsite/README.md

 ## Added by me:
 To run the site locally, run "npm run dev"

-To push a build of the site to Vercel and see it running on the internet, run "git push origin main"
+To push a build of the site to Github and Vercel and see it running on the internet, run "git push origin main"

 The site is at benlukas.xyz